donomii/racketprogs/xsh/README.md

     puts "Directory:" [ls]
     puts "USB devices:" [lsusb]

 Functions also work like normal shell commands.
+Use [ ] brackets to call sub-functions, just like calling programs in the shell.
 You don't need commas, and you usually don't need quotes either.

     puts 2 + 2 equals [+ 2 2]